-- Choose work experiences that will lend themselves to data science, such as those involving computer programming, hacking, quantitative skills, or database administration
+- Choose work experiences that will lend themselves to data science, such as those involving computer programming, quantitative skills, or database administration

 - Study for the GMAT or GRE, with emphasis on preparation for the quantitative portions of the exams